 Have you ever visited Cambridge?
-If the answer is no, let me warn you that you might want to schedule a visit sooner rather than later.
+If the answer is no, let me warn you, you might want to schedule a visit sooner rather than later.

 This picturesque city has inspired some of the world’s greatest scientific discovery, the finest pieces of art as well as many remarkable stories.
 Moreover, its’ unique architectural details have charmed plenty of tourists throughout the years.
 Notably providing enough recognization to a city which was already known for its prestigious education all around the world.